- Course Number:

 Addendum to Course Description

-This course will examine anthropological theories such as cultural evolution, historical anthropology, culture and personality, cultural ecology and interpretive anthropology.
-Students should be able to read and write at the college level.
+This course will examine the lives, field work experiences and anthropological theories of pioneering anthropologists such as Franz Boas, Margaret Mead, Julian Steward, E.E.
+Evans-Pritchard, Marvin Harris and Clifford Geertz, Major theories examined include cultural evolution, historical anthropology, culture and personality, cultural ecology, interpretive anthropology, post-modernism and globalism..
+To be successful, students should be able to read and write at the college level.

 Intended Outcomes for the course